That dollar amount results from a 19.5% increase from $11.7 billion four years earlier in 2019.

 Given Kansas’ population of 2.94 million people, its total $14 billion in 2022 exports translates to roughly $4,800 for every resident in the Sunflower State.
 That dollar metric exceeds the average $4,300 per capita in 2021.

-Kansas’ unemployment rate was 3.7% at March 2021, down from 12.6% in April 2020 per YCharts.
+Kansas’ unemployment rate was 2.9% at the end of March 2023, up from 2.4% in February 2022 per YCharts.

 Kansas’ Top 10 Exports

-The following export products represent the highest dollar value in Kansas global shipments during 2020.
+The following export products represent the highest dollar value in Kansas global shipments during 2022.
 Also shown is the percentage share each export category represents in terms of overall exports from Kansas.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-- Aircraft including engines, parts: US$1.6 billion (15.6% of Kansas’ total exports)
+- Civilian aircraft including engines, other parts: US$2.3 billion (16.8% of Kansas’ total exports)

-- Soya beans: $611 million (5.9%)
+- Soya beans: $668.1 million (4.8%)

-- Corn: $283 million (2.7%)
+- Corn: $536.1 million (3.8%)

-- Dog and cat food for retail sale: $131 million (1.3%)
+- Dog or cat food for retail: $275.3 million (2%)

-More Key Facts
+More Key Facts about Kansas’ International Trade

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.